+Table of Contents

+Stephen H. Shalen, Eca D. Collier Kirkham, Esq.

+Cleary, Gottlieb, Steen One Liberty Pla New York, New York & Hamilton aza Cravath, Swaine & Moore Worldwide Plaza 825 8th Avenue New York, New York 10019

 PROSPECTUS (Subject to Completion)

-Issued
+Issued April 25, 2000

-Shares
+30,000,000 Shares

-[LOGO]
+, [ON SEMICONDUCTOR LOGO]

+SCG Holding Corporation

 COMMON STOCK

-SCG Holding Corporation is offering shares of its common stock.
-This is our ini public market currently exists for ou the initial public offering price wi and \$ per share. ır shares.
-We antio We have filed an application for our quoted on the Nasdaq National Market " ."
-9 Investing in our common stock involve "Risk Factors" beginning on page 8. es risks.
-See PRICE \$ A SHARE
+SCG Holding Corporation is offering 36

+its common stock.
+This is our initial public market currently exists for our the initial public offering price wil per share. public offering and no shares.
+We anticipate that

+We have filed an application for our o quoted on the Nasdaq National Market u "ONNN."

+Investing in our common stock involves "Risk Factors" beginning on page 10. s risks.
+See

+PRICE \$ A SHARE